nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Note: mim-tRNAseq does not require an input from Modomics_ for modification indexing, but automatically connects to the Modomics server and retrieves this information.
 Therefore an **internet connection is required** to run mim-tRNAseq.
 However, there is an offline copy of Modomics so that mim-tRNAseq can still run without connection, or if the Modomics database is offline.

 mim-tRNAseq requires a few input files depending on the species of interest.
 Data for some of these species is already present in the `data/` folder and can be specified easily with the `--species` parameter.
-If not here, you may be able to obtain the required files from the gtRNAdb_.
-Failing this, the input files can be generated using tRNAscanSE_ on a genome reference file.
+If not here, you may be able to obtain the required files from the GtRNAdb_, or request new predictions from the maintainers if your species of interest is not there.
+Failing this, the input files can be generated using tRNAscanSE_ on a genome reference file, but the annotation and naming of tRNAs becomes crucial for mim-tRNAseq functioning.
+Information on the tRNAscan-SE ID given in parantheses in the fasta file must match entries in the ".out" file for proper processing.
+This kind of manual prediction, annotation, and input into mim-tRNAseq can conceivably create many issues, as mim-tRNAseq expects files and annotations as thos formatted in GtRNADB files.
+This functionality has also not been extensively tested.

 Input files include:

 * Genomic tRNA sequences: DNA sequences of tRNA loci in genome of interest in fasta format, including introns but excluding trailer and leader sequences.
 * tRNA ".out" file: contains important info about tRNA introns.